divagueame/aws-sam.nvim/README.md

 ## Usage

 - To validate a SAM Template, open a SAM project and type:
 ```
 :SamValidate
 ```
+This command will find recursively to find your template.yml in that project.

 - To invoke a lambda function locally, open your your function on a buffer and run: